npg70/galbreath-old/people/galbreath-archibald-1708.md

 ---
 **Archibald Galbreath**, son of [*John Galbreath*](galbreath-john-1680.md) and *Mary Mitchell*, born Campeltown, Argyll, Scotland 30 May 1708[^birth] and passed in Campbeltown Sep 1789, buried in Kilchousland Graveyard, Campbeltown.[^death] He married in Campbeltown 1 Apr 1733, **Martha White**,[^marriage] born say 1712.[^martha]

+The bpatism records, the marriage records for Archibald and all of his children do not contain any extra biographical or geographic information.
+The tombstone as Ardnacross and given he was the eldest son, he likely was in the Kilkeddan area.
+The tombstone matches this saying he was from Ardnacross.

 Children of Archibald and Martha (White) Galbreath, all baptized in Campbeltown:[^children]

 1. *John Galbreath*, bp.
 3 Mar 1734,[^john1-birth], assumed died in infancy.